-Today we announce GOVS, a collaboration between the IOTA Foundation and DataGovs, a startup organization focused on data governance.
+Today we announce GOVS, a collaboration between the IOTA Foundation and DataGovs, a US-based startup focused on data governance.
 Built with IOTA technology, GOVS is a new protocol for sustainability.

 What is GOVS?

 An acronym for “governance system,” GOVS takes the utility of data management for cloud warehouses and extends it to distributed ledger technology.
-It is designed to help people, cities, and organizations carry out secure data and asset monitoring initially related to energy and water consumption.
+It's designed to help people, cities, and organizations carry out secure data and asset monitoring initially related to energy and water consumption.

 Data governance on IOTA